 Malinda Alaine Lindquist, History, College of Liberal Arts, UMN Twin Cities

-Malinda Alaine Lindquist is an Associate Professor of History.
-Her research explores how Black social scientists understood, challenged and constructed masculinity and debated and contested the meanings of educational equity, achievement, and harm.
+Malinda Alaine Lindquist's research explores how Black social scientists understood, challenged and constructed masculinity and debated and contested the meanings of educational equity, achievement, and harm.
 Her justice, equity, diversity and inclusion work is most visible in her embrace of assessment tools and pedagogical frameworks that center equity; her engagement with University-wide efforts to excavate institutional racism and center racial analysis; and her collaborations with Historically Black Colleges and Universities.

 Allen Mensinger, Biology, Swenson College of Science and Engineering, UMN Duluth